 Principal

-The principal is the amount of money you borrow from your lender to purchase your property.
-For example, if you buy a home for $600,000 and you have a $100,000 deposit, your loan principal will be $500,000.
-Every repayment you make chips away at this balance—though in the early stages of your loan, a larger portion of your repayments may go toward interest rather than the principal itself.
+The principal is the amount you borrow to buy your property.
+For example, say you buy a home for $600,000 and have a $100,000 deposit.
+Your loan principal is $500,000.

 Interest